andremion/Music-Player/README.md

 # Music Player: From UI Proposal to Code

+> This is a prototype made for the [article](https://medium.com/@andremion/music-player-3a85864d6df7#.iklz50r6n).
+This is not a real music player and don't expect it is.

 Some developers have difficult to code when the UI proposal is a bit “sophisticated” or “complex”.
 Many of them strip a lot of significant portion of the UI or even the Motion when they are coding, and the result ends up quite different of the original proposal.

 This article talks about how would be to code an UI proposal, skipping some basic Android details and focusing on transition and animation approach...